 Couples.
-We launched a customizable mattress, so the whole approach is not only through the one mattress itself.
-Couples have different preferences, and so we designed a mattress that can match the preferred firmness of each of the two partners.
-If a person wants the mattress to be soft, and the other wants it to be hard, we can provide that.
+They are a big reason why we wanted to launch the Build Your Own Bed feature.
+Couples have different preferences, and we wanted each side of a mattress to be able to match the preferred firmness of each of the two partners.
+If one person wants the mattress to be soft, and the other wants it to be firm, we can provide that.

 What’s another brand that you find particularly innovative, and why?

 Tesla.
 It’s a brand that inspires us a lot, because they keep innovating with beautiful design.
 They have products their customers love .
 And they are always on the most innovative side in automatic self-driving cars.